Thursday, January 12, 2012

 Photobucket

-After 12 hours but no more than 24 hours, we will start the sanded process.
+After 12 hours but no more than 24 hours, I will start the sanded process.
 This is where I'll be sweating bullets worrying the paint didn't cover correctly.

-Overall, I am pleased with how it looks so far and how easy it was to apply.
+Overall, I am pleased with how it looks so far and how easy it was to apply once I got the hang of it.
 I'll give it a (dirty) thumbs up for now.

 Photobucket